QuoteWizard partners with more than 6000 agents nationwide.

 |Wyoming||10 years||No point system||N/A|

 Depending on your career, a splotchy driving record can impact your employment opportunities.
 Requirements for commercial driver's licenses include having a clean driving record.
-If you're applying for a job that doesn't involve driving, however, your prospective employer might not check your driving record.
+If you're applying for a job that doesn't involve driving, however, your prospective employer may not check your driving record.

 The Driver's Privacy Protection Act ensures your driving record is kept private.
 Employers and insurance companies can't access it without legal justification or consent.